How ERP Improves Lean Manufacturing

 In the case of over processing, you are putting in work that has no value.
 For example, on the production floor, you’re painting the inside of a car fender that will never be seen by anyone by a mechanic.
 This activity adds no value for the customer and serves only to take more valuable time away from your production team.
 Not to mention, paint ain’t free.
 Over-processing carries over to your field service and sales teams, too.
 Time wasted with manual entry can cost you valuable time.
 It can even cost you a customer if that manual entry results in order errors.
-Fortunately, PER improves lean manufacturing in this case by automating such processes.
-You can click a single button and have a quote automatically turned into a Bill of Materials (BOM). further insights deliver critical information on your production goals and sales KPIs.
+Fortunately, ERP improves lean manufacturing in this case by automating such processes.
+You can click a single button and have a quote automatically turned into a Bill of Materials (BOM).
+Further insights deliver critical information on your production goals and sales KPIs.

 7. Avoiding Defects